-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 28th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due March 21st).
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 16th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due March 16th).
 This report should contain the project title, the project description, and the current status of the project.
-The team must use the provided template (see Final Report description). - A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due April 4th).
-The team must use the provided template (see Final Report description). - Final Project Presentation: - In class, April 23rd at 7:00 pm.
-You can use slides, the whiteboard, etc. - Each student must complete and turn in the 'Anonymous Peer Evaluation Form' right before the Final Presentation. - \circ $\;$ Each person in the team must participate in the oral presentation. - \circ $\;$ The presentation must include a demo of the system functioning. - Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students must use the provided template: - o Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc.) must be uploaded to Moodle.
-This is due on April 26th.
+The team must use the provided template (see Final Report description). - ✓ A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due April 11th).
+The team must use the provided template (see Final Report description). - ✓ Final Project Presentation (in class, April 20th at 7:00 pm). - Each person in the team must participate in the oral presentation.
+Prepare slides: - · First Slide: Describe what the circuit does. - · Second Slide: Block Diagram - · (rest of the slides) Explain the circuit components (include FSM(s)).
+Circuit components and interconnections are preferred over VHDL code.
+You are strongly encouraged to include simulation results if it helps explain your circuit. - The presentation must include a demo of the system functioning. - √ Final Report (due on April 22nd) - Single-spaced, 2 columns, no more than 6 pages.
+Students must use the provided template (complete the sections).
+Final Project Report Template.docx. (include figures: block diagram, components, simulation, etc.) - The report document (.pdf) and the code files (.vhd, .xdc, etc.) must be uploaded to Moodle.